 Eight of these strings at the center of the array were deployed more compactly, with a horizontal separation of about 70 meters and a vertical DOM spacing of 7 meters.
 This denser configuration forms the DeepCore subdetector, which lowers the neutrino energy threshold to about 10 GeV, creating the opportunity to study neutrino oscillations.

 More Info about the detector can be found on the link https://icecube.wisc.edu/science/icecube/detector

 The research updates are posted on the link https://icecube.wisc.edu/science/highlights

-XP POWER’s High Voltage Division, previously known as EMCO High Voltage Corporation (EMCO), in Sutter Creek, was honoured by principals from the University of Wisconsin-Madison with a "Key Partner Award", recognizing XP EMCO as a key supplier to Project ICECUBE.
-The award recognizes XP EMCO’s exceptional design, reliability, and delivery.
+Our high voltage division was honoured by principals from the University of Wisconsin-Madison with a "Key Partner Award", recognizing us as a key supplier to Project ICECUBE.
+The award recognizes exceptional design, reliability, and delivery.

-XP EMCO was selected for the award because of the company's design and manufacture of the high voltage DC power supplies used in 5,000 Digital Optical Modules (Photomultiplier tubes) buried two-kilometre-deep in the Antarctic polar ice at the South Pole.
-XP EMCO's custom devices must survive for more than 20 years in the South Pole's harsh environment.
+We were selected for the award because of the company's design and manufacture of the high voltage power supplies used in 5,000 Digital Optical Modules (Photomultiplier tubes) buried two-kilometre-deep in the Antarctic polar ice at the South Pole.
+These custom devices must survive for more than 20 years in the South Pole's harsh environment.
 There, they are buried in deep ice at minus 40 degree centigrade, with no opportunity for repair.
-As only a three-month work window exists at the South Pole each year, on-time delivery was vital, and the manufacturing team at XP EMCO successfully met this challenge.
+As only a three-month work window exists at the South Pole each year, on-time delivery was vital and our manufacturing team successfully rose to the challenge.